Apprentices: must-knows for businesses

 Our experts have put together a guide covering all the basics you need to know about hiring apprentices, including your legal obligations, the most common questions asked around apprentices, and how to make sure you’re ticking all your boxes.

-An apprentice is an individual aged 16 or over combining working whilst studying to gain skills and knowledge in a specific area or trade.
-All apprentices must be employed by the Employer and in addition the business will also enter under an agreement with the College delivering the course.
+An apprentice is an individual aged 16 or over who combines working with studying to gain skills and knowledge in a specific area or trade.
+All apprentices must be employed by the Employer and in addition, the business will also enter under an agreement with the College delivering the course.

 We have answered a number of common queries regarding apprenticeships below:

 Q. My employee is undertaking a training course which he/she is self-funding or which he/she has enrolled him/herself on.
 I do not pay him/her for college attendance (or I do pay, but this is based on my discretion).
 The course will benefit him/ her at work but completion of this is not an essential element of their role.
 Are they an apprentice?

 A. No, they should rather be defined as a trainee if anything.
 The same applies when an employee is carrying out further training on the job.

 Q. Am I obliged to communicate with the College regarding intended actions, or issues with my apprentice?